+10. Insurance Period

+In lieu of the provisions of section 11 (Insurance Period) of the Basic Provisions (§ 457.8), coverage begins on each unit or part of a unit the later of the date we accept your application, or when the sweet corn is planted in each planting period.
+Coverage ends at the earliest of:

+- (a) Total destruction of the sweet corn on the unit: - (b) Abandonment of the sweet corn on the unit: - (c) The date harvest should have started on the unit on any acreage which will not be harvested; - (d) Final adjustment of a loss on the unit; - (e) Final harvest; or - (f) 100 days after the date of planting or replanting.

+11. Causes of Loss

+- (a) In accordance with the provisions of section 12 (Causes of Loss) of the Basic Provisions (§ 457.8), insurance is provided only against the following causes of loss that occur during the insurance period:

+- (1) Excess rain;

+- (2) Excess wind;

+- (3) Fire;

+- (4) Freeze;

+- (5) Hail;

+- (6) Tornado; or

+- (7) Failure of the irrigation water supply, if caused by an insured cause of loss that occurs during the insurance period.

+- (b) In addition to the causes of loss excluded in section 12 (Causes of Loss) of the Basic Provisions (§ 457.8), we will not insure against any loss of production due to:

+- (1) Disease or insect infestation, unless no effective control measure exists for such disease or insect infestation; or

+- (2) Failure to market the sweet corn, unless such failure is due to actual physical damage caused by an insured cause of loss that occurs during the insurance period.

+12. Replanting Payments

-- (§ 457.8), coverage begins on each unit or part of a unit the later of the date we accept your application, or when the sweet corn is planted in each planting period.
-Coverage ends at the earliest of: - (a) Total destruction of the sweet corn on the unit; - (b) Abandonment of the sweet corn on the - (c) The date harvest should have started on the unit on any acreage which will not be harvested; - (d) Final adjustment of a loss on the unit; - (e) Final harvest; or - (f) 100 days after the date of planting or replanting. - 11.
-Causes of Loss. - (a) In accordance with the provisions of section 12 (Causes of Loss) of the Basic Provisions (§ 457.8), insurance is provided only against the following causes of loss that occur during the insurance period: - (1) Excess rain; - (2) Excess wind; - (3) Fire; - (4) Freeze; - (5) Hail; - (6) Tornado; or - (7) Failure of the irrigation water supply, if caused by an insured cause of loss that occurs during the insurance period. - (b) In addition to the causes of loss excluded in section 12 (Causes of Loss) of the Basic Provisions (§ 457.8), we will not insure against any loss of production due to: - (1) Disease; - (2) Insect infestation; or - (3) Failure to market the sweet corn, unless such failure is due to actual physical damage caused by an insured cause of loss that occurs during the insurance period. - 12.
-Replanting Payments. - (a) In accordance with section 13 (Replanting Payment) of the Basic Provisions (§ 457.8), a replanting payment is allowed if, due to an insured cause of loss, more than 25 percent of the plant stand will not produce sweet corn and it is practical to replant. - (b) The maximum amount of the replanting payment per acre will be the result obtained by multiplying \$65.00 by your insured share. - (c) In lieu of the provisions contained in section 13 (Replanting Payment) of the Basic Provisions (§ 457.8), limiting a replanting payment to one each crop year, only one replanting payment will be made for acreage planted during each planting period within the crop year. - 13.
-Duties In The Event of Damage or Loss.
-In addition to the requirements contained in section 14 (Duties In The Event of Damage or Loss) of the Basic Provisions (§ 457.8), if you intend to claim an indemnity on any unit you also must give us notice not later than 72 hours after the earliest of: - (a) The time you discontinue harvest of any acreage on the unit; - (b) The date harvest normally would start if any acreage on the unit will not be harvested; or - (c) The calendar date for the end of the insurance period. - 14.
-Settlement of Claim. - (a) We will determine your loss on a unit basis.
-In the event you are unable to provide separate acceptable production records:
+- (a) In accordance with section 13 (Replanting Payment) of the Basic Provisions (§ 457.8), a replanting payment is allowed if, due to an insured cause of loss, more than 25 percent of the plant stand will not produce sweet corn and it is practical to replant. - (b) The maximum amount of the replanting payment per acre will be the lesser of your actual cost of replanting or the result obtained by multiplying the per acre replanting payment amount contained in the Special Provisions by your insured share. - (c) In lieu of the provisions contained in section 13 (Replanting Payment) of the Basic Provisions (§ 457.8), limiting a replanting payment to one each crop year, only one replanting payment will be made for acreage planted during each planting period within the crop year.

+13. Duties In The Event of Damage or Loss

+In addition to the requirements contained in section 14 (Duties In The Event of Damage or Loss) of the Basic Provisions (§ 457.8), if you intend to claim an indemnity on any unit you also must give us notice not later than 72 hours after the earliest of:

+- (a) The time you discontinue harvest of any acreage on the unit; - (b) The date harvest normally would start if any acreage on the unit will not be harvested; or - (c) The calendar date for the end of the insurance period.

+14. Settlement of Claim